PedroBuffon/BackupManagerForPlex/DISCLAIMER.md

 ## Third-Party Software

-This software (Plex Backup Manager) is an independent third-party utility and is not affiliated with, endorsed by, or sponsored by Plex, Inc.
+This software (Backup Manager For Plex) is an independent third-party utility and is not affiliated with, endorsed by, or sponsored by Plex, Inc.

 ## Trademarks